Skip to navigation Skip to content

 Cancelling the income support payment

-Cancel the payment from the date the job seeker ceased employment using the Verify Employment Separation guided procedure to correctly cancel the job seeker's payment.
+Cancel the payment from the date the job seeker ceased employment using the Verify Employment Separation workflow to correctly cancel the job seeker's payment.

-Note: The Verify Employment Separation guided procedure may display the IMP leave types in a different order on the Review screen compared to the Income Maintenance Period Summary (IMPS) screen.
-The overall IMP calculated start and end period in the guided procedure will be calculated correctly and display as per the IMPS screen calculation for the start and end date of the applied IMP.
+Note: the Verify Employment Separation workflow may display the IMP leave types in a different order on the Review screen compared to the Income Maintenance Period Summary (IMPS) screen.
+The overall IMP calculated start and end period in the workflow will be calculated correctly and display as per the IMPS screen calculation for the start and end date of the applied IMP.

-Finish the Verify Employment Separation guided procedure and include comments within the Notes tab of the Cease Employment - Change of Circumstance activity advising the reason for cancellation.
+Finish the Verify Employment Separation workflow and include comments within the Notes tab of the Cease Employment - Change of Circumstance activity advising the reason for cancellation.

 The job seeker's payment will auto-change from suspended to cancelled with the reason YBE.
 A cancellation advice will be issued to the job seeker.